 At the Calvin T. Ryan Library, the right to privacy is the right to open inquiry without having the subject of one's interest examined or scrutinized by others.
 Confidentiality exists when a library is in possession of personally identifiable information about users and keeps that information private on their behalf.

 The courts have upheld the right to privacy based on the Bill of Rights of the U.S. Constitution.
 Many states provide guarantees of privacy in their constitutions and statute law.
-Nebraska law expressly provides the right to privacy and allows its citizens to sue if that right is violated.
+Nebraska law expressly provides the right to privacy.
 The Calvin T. Ryan Library privacy and confidentiality policies are intended to comply with applicable federal, state, and local laws, as well as with any UNK and NU policies on privacy.

-User rights-as well as our institution's responsibilities-outlined here are based in part on what are known in the United States as the five "Fair Information Practice Principles."
+User rights, as well as our institutional responsibilities, outlined here are based in part on what are known in the United States as the five "Fair Information Practice Principles."
 These five principles outline the rights of Notice, Choice, Access, Security, and Enforcement.